narrawin/datasearch/README.md

 # datasearch
 Scripts for querying Australian public data APIs.
 These scripts were part of my PhD project, but I have used them for several other projects since then and have made them open source as they may be helpful to others.

 Using PHP over Javascript (with fetch or axios) avoids CORS errors, as several of the APIs don't allow cross origin requests.
-Note that some of the scripts on the bottom of the page are a few years old now and probably need some work
+Note that some of the scripts on the bottom of the page are a few years old now and probably need some work.
+There is also a new directory with jupyter notebooks with examples.

 In future, I hope to update all the scripts and consolidate them.
 I may add the option to dump output as CSV.
 For the time being, I copy the html and paste it into a spreadsheet when I need to analyse the results further.